Gmagon/src.gmagon.com/source/products/store/xls2csv/index.md

 subtitle: XLS2csv
 comments: false
 current: index
-keywords: xls/xlsx to csv converter for mac, convert excel files to csv on mac, excel files to csv converter mac, mac xls 2 csv converter, export xls/xlsx to csv
+keywords: xls2csv, xlsx to csv converter, xls to csv converter mac, mac xlsx to csv converter, excel to csv converter for mac
-description: XLS2csv is an easy-to-use Excel XLS/XLSX to CSV converter for Mac.
+description: XLS2csv is an easy-to-use XLS/XLSX to CSV converter for Mac.
 It helps users to batch convert XLS/XLSX files to CSV format on Mac OS X.
 ---